Nate-GB/Nate-GB.github.io/content/resume.md

 ## Professional Experience
 - **Enterprise Support Technician II** | SmileDirectClub | Antioch, TN (October 2023 - December 2023)
-	- Cultivated strong working relationships between different departments
-	- Became a Subject Matter Expert on specialized proprietary software within 2 months of being trained
+	- Managed a Microsoft Active Directory, ensuring workstations were placed in the correct OUs and the appropriate policies were being applied
-	- Led a technical training for a team of 30 people located locally and internationally
+	- Led technical trainings for a team of 30 people located locally and internationally
-	- Assisted in migrating manufacturing metric display boards from Windows-based compute sticks to Linux-based Raspberry Pi's
-	- Triaged tickets and tracked assets utilizing ServiceNow
+	- Utilized Microsoft Deployment Tool to reimage and deploy laptops and desktops to end users
+	- Resolved 1,600 ServiceNow tickets of many different types, including desktop support, VPN connectivity, and CRM system errors

 - **IT Specialist** @ *Rutherford County Library System* | Smyrna, TN (July 2021 - October 2023)
 	- Shifted 15 public-access machines from an internal domain network to a local workgroup for isolation and security purposes